Last updated

-Let me preface this with saying - I love Backpack and Armani.
+Let me preface this with saying - I love and .
 Both of our projects are dedicated to growing the pie, through building beautiful UX for decentralization.

 Backpack/xNFT's may seem similar to Dappnet, but have pretty different realisations of their direction.